techidaily/site-program-issues/source/_posts/utorrent-speed-issue-fixed-learn-the-reasons-behind-it.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135410/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Run the game again to check if your problem gets fixed.
+If not, continue to the third method.

 ### Fix 3 – Update your graphics driver